Terms and Conditions

 • ensuring that only those employees and contractors of Sue Wallis Williams who are required to access the Facilities using the Practitioner’s systems and the Means of Access are able to do so;

-• ensuring that the Facilities are not capable of being accessed by a system or user, which transits the Practitioner’s own systems, except as permitted by this Agreement.
+• ensuring that the Facilities cannot be accessed by any system or user that uses the Practitioner’s own systems, except as permitted by this Agreement.

-In no event will this provision affect Client’s obligation to make payments to Sue Wallis Williams under this Agreement except in respect of Services that are unable to be performed by Sue Wallis Williams, until they can be performed.
+This provision does not affect the Client's obligation to pay Sue Wallis Williams under this Agreement for Services that Sue Wallis Williams can perform.

-In case any software bugs are noted - in spite of extensive testing done by Sue Wallis Williams - and reported by the Client to Sue Wallis Williams, they will be fixed free of charge if reported within 14 days after the website is made Live.
+In case any software bugs are noted—in spite of extensive testing done by Sue Wallis Williams—and reported by the Client to Sue Wallis Williams, they will be fixed free of charge if reported within 7 days after the website is made live.

-Client understands, accepts and agrees that Sue Wallis Williams should NOT be held responsible or liable for ANY data/file loss or any kind of loss or damage that the Client may have had to suffer due to the running/execution/using of the custom software developed and deployed by Sue Wallis Williams for the Client during the development or after deployment as the software is provided “as is” with no warranties.
+The Client understands, accepts, and agrees that Sue Wallis Williams is not responsible for any data/file loss or other loss or damage suffered by the Client due to any third-party custom software when requested and approved by the Client, as all software is provided “as is” with no warranties.

 Confidentiality

-Sue Wallis Williams will not disclose to any third party or use other than for the purposes of this Agreement any knowledge or information imparted to or obtained by it during or in connection with the fulfillment of this Agreement which is of a secret or confidential nature relating to the business, equipment, processes relating to the equipment, the products, services, process or business strategies offered or employed by the Client.
+Sue Wallis Williams will not disclose to any third party or use, other than for the purposes of this Agreement, any knowledge or information imparted to or obtained by it during or in connection with the fulfillment of this Agreement that is of a secret or confidential nature relating to the business, equipment, processes relating to the equipment, the products, services, process, or business strategies offered or employed by the Client.

-This obligation of confidence will cease to apply in relation to information that Sue Wallis Williams are required to disclose by any law, or which becomes part of the public domain other than as the result of a breach by Sue Wallis Williams of its obligations of confidence under this Agreement.
+This obligation of confidence will cease to apply to information that Sue Wallis Williams is required to disclose by any law or that becomes part of the public domain, except as a result of a breach by Sue Wallis Williams of its obligations of confidence under this Agreement.

 Non-Exclusive Agreement

-The Client acknowledges that Sue Wallis Williams is providing Services to the Client on a non-exclusive basis and that Sue Wallis Williams may provide services of the same or a similar nature as the Services to any other party, including parties who may directly compete with the Client.
+The Client acknowledges that Sue Wallis Williams is providing Services to the Client on a nonexclusive basis and that Sue Wallis Williams may provide services of the same or a similar nature as the Services to any other party, including parties that may directly compete with the Client.

 Interpretation

 This Agreement shall be construed and interpreted according to the laws of California.
-Any disputes arising from this Agreement shall be litigated or arbitrated in California at Sue Wallis Williams’s jurisdiction.
+Any disputes arising from this Agreement shall be litigated or arbitrated in California, under the authority of Sue Wallis Williams.

 Changes

-Changes in the requirements of the project after it has been mutually agreed and accepted by Sue Wallis Williams must be made in writing and may reflect a change in price and delivery dates.
+Changes in the project's requirements, once mutually agreed upon and accepted by Sue Wallis Williams, must be made in writing and may affect the price and delivery dates.

-Client is responsible for verifying and articulating the exact details of this project before the retainer is paid.
+The Client must verify and articulate the exact details of this project before paying the retainer.

 Substantial changes might delay completion times and may void any previously agreed upon deadlines.

-During the project development phase, for the successful completion of the project within the stipulated time it is required the contact from the Client side, who has adequate knowledge of the project, its scope and functionality should be available to communicate with Sue Wallis Williams and must be responsive via email, or phone to ensure smooth progress of the project.
+During the project development phase, for the successful completion of the project within the stipulated time, contact from the Client side, who has adequate knowledge of the project, its scope, and functionality, should be available to communicate with Sue Wallis Williams and must be responsive via Basecamp to ensure smooth progress of the project.

-Both parties agree to respond to email within 2 business days.
+Both parties agree to respond to Basecamp email posts within two business days.

 After three (3) weeks of non-responsiveness, a project will be considered abandoned.
-Later on, if the Client wishes to resume the project, the project will be considered as a new job and new specs and deliverables would be signed in order to proceed.
+Later on, if the Client wishes to resume the project, the project will be considered as a new job, and new specs and deliverables will be signed in order to proceed.

-If the website being developed requires any third party software integration, it is expected that the third party software support team will provide Sue Wallis Williams with enough support by telephone, email and chat if required in addition to any documentation provided so that Sue can successfully integrate the third party software into your application.
+If the website being developed requires any third-party software integration, it is expected that the third-party software support team will provide Sue Wallis Williams with enough support by telephone, email, and chat if required, in addition to any documentation provided, so that Sue can successfully integrate the third-party software into the Client's website.
 Sue Wallis Williams will not be responsible for any failure of successful integration because of inadequate support from the third party.

 Acknowledgement of Terms

-Upon the receipt of the agreed upon retainer from the Client to Sue Wallis Williams - either by check or credit card - the Client acknowledges agreement of the terms and conditions itemized above.
+Upon the receipt of the agreed-upon retainer from the Client to Sue Wallis Williams—either by check or credit card—the Client acknowledges agreement to the terms and conditions itemized above.